DongHoon5793/objTomsh/README.md

 # objTomsh

+## THIS PROJECT IS IN PROGRESS NOW.
+MANY THINGS WILL BE CHANGED

-obj (from blender) converter to msh for SOFA frameworks
+obj (from Blender) converter to msh for SOFA frameworks